jamesl88/cv/README.md

 **Creative / Junior Ruby Developer:** `November 2013 - February 2014`<br />
 [loyaltylion.com](http://loyaltylion.com)

-LoyaltyLion is a social loyalty framework that gives ecommerce stores innovative ways to engage and retain customers.
-Traditional loyalty programs are unimaginative and outdated - LoyaltyLion is redefining loyalty online.
-I was responsible for extensive testing using rspec and capybara, creating an email-template, graphic design such as designing icons, Christmas e-card, banners and flyers for print.
+I was responsible for extensive testing using rspec and capybara, creating email-templates, graphic design features such as designing icons, Christmas e-card, banners and flyers for print.
 I also helped with creating and animating slides for a presentation using keynote as well as designing the content.

 - Ruby on Rails
 - Version control (git)
 - Test driven development
 - HTML5 & CSS
-- Video editing - (Adobe After effects)
+- Adobe After effects
-- Graphic design - (Adobe Illustrator)
+- Adobe Illustrator
 - Keynote

 ****